 Are early puberty and early drinking age related?
 Researchers wanted to know the answer.

 To do so, they studied 1,117 young people.
 They found that early onset of puberty predicts both early drinking and intoxication.
 And it does so among both males and females.
 It also predicts smoking, drug use, and both sex and unprotected sex at an earlier age.
 Among boys, early puberty predicts fighting and other aggressive behaviors.

 The findings are consistent with mounting evidence that early age of drinking does not cause later alcohol related problems.
 Instead, it appears that both are caused by earlier-occurring events or factors.

 Early onset of drinking is often linked with later alcohol related problems.
 Thus, many people confuse the correlation between the two with causality.
 They simply assume that early drinking causes later problems.

-They make an false assumption.
+They make a false assumption.
 That is, keeping young people from drinking until age 21 will prevent later alcohol problems.

 A federal agency (NIAAA) warns that early age of first drink may well not be the cause of later alcohol problems.
 It does so based on both logic and research findings.

 The NIAAA stresses that both early onset of drinking and later alcohol-related may be caused by underlying personality factors.
 These are such things as impulsivity or sensation seeking.
 Or genetic factors could cause them.

-For example, sensation seekingers may drink at an early age, have unprotected sex, gamble, drive recklessly, abuse alcohol, etc. Preventing them from engaging in any one of these things would have no effect on any of the others.
+For example, sensation seekers may drink at an early age.
+Have unprotected sex.
+Gamble.
+Drive recklessly.
+Abuse alcohol, etc. Preventing them from engaging in any one of these things would have no effect on any of the others.
 Also, preventing early drinking would have no effect on a person’s genetic makeup.
 That might well be the cause of alcohol dependence or other problems.